-You see, making your dream home a reality is easy when you have the right strategies at hand!
+You can make your dream home a reality with the right strategies and some tips for house hunting!

 #1 Get pre-approved

 Sort your finances out.
 Make sure your credit file is up to date and ask lenders to correct any information which is wrong.
 Money Saving Expert offers a free credit check for life.
 If you haven’t already, join the electoral roll – it only takes 5 minutes.

 All will improve your credit score which will mean when you talk with a mortgage broker you’ll have better options.
 With your mortgage broker help, you will be able to secure you a mortgage-in-principal offer.
 This figure will be your budget.

 One of the most important tips for house hunting is know your budget.
 Whether you need to talk with a mortgage broker or are a cash buyer, you need to start with a solid figure in your head.
 Remember this is a maximum and so it’s worth your while to negotiate or haggle everything.

 There is a massive difference between wants and needs.
 Understanding the difference can this can save you lots of heartbreak, money and time.